Falcons on a plane: First class treatment for birds of prey

 Etihad has similar regulations for flying with falcons, but Emirates requires all animals traveling in the cabin to be caged.

-Royal Jordanian Airlines is slightly more accommodating, and allow two falcons per seat and a maximum of 10-15 falcons in the cabin at one time, depending on the aircraft.
+Royal Jordanian Airlines is slightly more accommodating, and allows two falcons per seat and a maximum of 10-15 falcons in the cabin at one time, depending on the aircraft.
 But such passengers will also be charged three times the normal excess baggage rate.

 German airline Lufthansa has hinted that it might allow passengers to carry their falcons on board in the future -- it developed a prototype bird stand in 2014, called the "Falcon Master", for VIP customers.